Empidonax hammondii

 Documentation: Specimen: UNSM ZM10557, 17 Sep 1911 Dawes Co (Zimmer 1945, Rosche 1982).

-Spring: There are 10 records, including a single eastern record, a specimen UNSM ZM 10559, collected 14 May 1917 by Zimmer at Lincoln, Lancaster Co; it appears identical to the specimen (cited above) collected in 1911.
+Spring: There are 10 records, including a single eastern record, a specimen UNSM ZM 10559, collected 14 May 1917 by Zimmer at Lincoln, Lancaster Co (Zimmer 1945).
 Hammond’s Flycatcher breeds in Colorado and the few Nebraska spring records are likely spring overshoots.
+A report 30 May 2009 at Crescent Lake NWR, Garden Co is unconfirmed.

 11-12 May 1999 Scotts Bluff NM, Scotts Bluff Co (Jorgensen 2001)